-Theology & Philosophy
+Theology and Philosophy

-In a world that is sometimes united yet often divided by religious belief, the department aims to educate pupils on the variety of religious faiths and to explore both their historical influence and what motivates believers today.
+In a world that is sometimes united, yet often divided, by religious belief the department aims to educate pupils on the variety of religious faiths and to explore both their historical influence and what motivates believers today.
 We pride ourselves in offering the opportunity for students to delve into questions about truth and morality, and to develop meaningful opinions about the world around them.